mattiasb/fizzbuzz/README.md

 Fizzbuzz
 ==

-Some simple FizzBuzz implementations for a friend.
+Some simple FizzBuzz implementations I made for a friend.